 Personally, I don't like to line my dishes with parchment because one of the things that make roasted veggies so good is the caramelization that occurs where the vegetable meets the dish.
-That doesn't happen as easily with a dish lined with parchment.
+Veggies roasted with parchment DO (indeed) caramelize, just not as much as those cooked in a dish NOT lined with parchment.

 There is a distinct difference between veggies cooked on parchment and those cooked directly on the glass surface.
 You can see that difference in these pictures...

-Those cooked directly on the glass dish have that "roasted look" (and taste!) we all love.
+Those cooked directly on the glass dish have more of the "roasted look" (and taste!) we all love.

 Remember I said we're going to teach you how to prep your vegetables so they are all done in the same amount of time?
 Here are the factors to take into consideration...

 Think about asparagus, which is likely one of the most delicate veggies out there.
 It's okay to leave them whole because the heat of the oven can easily make it through from the outside all the way to the inside.